IBM/aspera-cli/docs/README.erb.md

 ```

-Note that actions and parameter values can be written in short form.
+> Note: commands and parameter values can be written in short form.

 ### Bulk creation and deletion of resources